-- not pursue sexual relationships with children and young people either in or out of school. - avoid any form of communication with a child or young person which could be interpreted as sexually suggestive or provocative, including verbal comments, letters, notes, electronic mail, phone calls, texts or physical contact. - not make sexual remarks to or about a child/young person - not discuss their own sexual relationships with or in the presence of pupils - take care that their language or conduct does not give rise to comment or speculation.
+- not discuss their own sexual relationships with or in the presence of pupils - take care that their language or conduct does not give rise to comment or speculation.
 Attitudes, demeanour and language all require care and thought, particularly when members of staff are dealing with adolescent boys and girls.

-- ensure that their behaviour remains professional at all times. - follow published guidelines for the conduct of trips and expeditions. - never share beds with pupils. - not share bedrooms with pupils.
+- ensure that their behaviour remains professional at all times.

+- never share beds with pupils.

+- not share bedrooms with pupils.